the21vk/SPEC-Tear/README.md

 ## Theory Background

-The code calculates the growth rate for the tearing instability in 3D by examining the eigenvalues of the linearized MHD equations as presented in [our work](https://arxiv.org/abs/2412.10065v1).
+The code calculates the growth rate for the tearing instability in 3D by computing the eigenvalues of the linearized MHD equations as presented in [our work](https://arxiv.org/abs/2412.10065v1).
 A positive real part in any eigenvalue indicates instability.

 Key parameters:
 - `k_star`: Wavenumber